-The Victims Services staff and volunteer victim advocates provide crisis intervention, emotional support, safety planning, medical and legal advocacy, support groups, and information and referrals for sexual assault and dating/domestic violence victims.
+The SAAFE Center staff and volunteer victim advocates provide crisis intervention, emotional support, medical and legal advocacy, support groups, and information and referrals for sexual assault, stalking, sexual harassment, and sex trafficking victims.

 On-going support for the victim is maintained for as long as the client needs this assistance, including attending court appearances, speaking with family members, assisting with job and housing needs, and completing Crime Victim Compensation Fund applications.